-This is my version of that cookie experience, much easier to make than rolling out the sugar cookie dough.
-And extremely easy to eat, I have to hide them from my husband and son.
+This is my spin of that cookie experience, much easier to make than rolling out the sugar cookie dough.
+And extremely easy to eat, I have to hide them from my husband.

 1 ½ cups (375 mL) all-purpose flour, sifted

 1 cup (250 mL) unsalted butter, at room temperature

 Raspberry jam – about ½ tsp per cookie sandwich

 - In medium bowl, sift and then whisk together flour and corn starch.
 Whisk in salt.

 - In a separate bowl, using a stand mixer on low then medium speed or by hand if you are old school, beat butter and sugar until fluffy.
 Add flour on the lowest speed until the dough comes together.

 - Gently pat dough into two oblong blocks about 2×1-inch thick.
 It will each be about 6 inches long, approx.